reactjs/react.dev/content/docs/how-to-contribute.md

 Run `yarn prettier` after making any changes to the code.

 Then, our linter will catch most issues that may exist in your code.
-You can check the status of your code styling by simply running `yarn linc`.
+You can check the status of your code styling by running `yarn linc`.

 However, there are still some styles that the linter cannot pick up.
 If you are unsure about something, looking at [Airbnb's Style Guide](https://github.com/airbnb/javascript) will guide you in the right direction.